circuitdao/docs/docs/user-guide/crt-token.md

 To exclude the possibility of governance attacks, **CRT holders should refrain from lending out their CRT tokens**.
 Any interest offered to CRT lenders will likely be earned by borrowers by shorting CRT or BYC and attacking the protocol in an attempt to lower the CRT price or cause a BYC depeg.

 :::danger
-CRT holders should never lend out their tokens as there is a fundamental incentive misalignment that could encourge governance attacks.
+CRT holders should never lend out their tokens as there is a fundamental incentive misalignment that could encourage governance attacks.
 :::

 ### Flashloans